Linjay/SCPS_Project/README.md

 SCPS_Project
 ============

-open source from open channel
+//open source from open channel
+//and learn how to use GitHub